 The Battle for Ebino, Part Four

-As the winged horrors behind the regimented skeletons on the undead right did little more than hop and flap, merely edging toward the middle of the field as if they could not agree between themselves where first to strike, the vampire duchess herself showed no such tardiness and led her undead horsemen in a charge against the Reman nobility.
-She had sensed her old master’s killer, General d’Alessio, among them, and sought to wreak vengeance for what he had done.
+As the winged horrors behind the regimented skeletons on the undead right did little more than hop and flap, merely edging toward the middle of the field as if they could not agree between themselves where first to strike, the vampire duchess herself showed no such indecision in her combat with the Reman nobility.
+She had spied her old master’s killer, General d’Alessio, among them, and sought to wreak vengeance for what he had done.
 Her mount’s blood-hued barding marked her out, although she radiated such an aura of evil that she would have drawn the gaze of every living thing in her proximity whatever she wore.

-The Holy Army of Morr’s left flank, which only a little while before had seemed all but victorious, was now in considerable disarray.
-There was still a chance the riders might rally, and the swordsmen might find the courage to stand their ground, and if also the Reman nobility could maintain their fight against the monstrous dragongheist, and if the winged horrors continued their dithering, then the tables could yet perhaps turn again?
+The Holy Army of Morr’s left flank, which only a little while before had seemed all but victorious, was now in possibly fatal disarray.
+There was still a chance the riders might rally, and the swordsmen might find the courage to stand their ground.
+And if the Reman nobility also maintained their fight against the monstrous dragongheist, and if the winged horrors continued their dithering, then perhaps the tables could yet turn again in their favour?
 But this faint hope receded when the Vampire Duchess’ blade cut General d’Alessio in two, before he could even lift his own sword to parry.
 As his horribly mutilated corpse tumbled to the ground in two places, his plate-armoured companions somehow found the courage to maintain their ground in the centre of the field (1), which allowed the Estalian pikemen behind them to advance ‘at the charge’, the serried ranks of their pike-tips aimed squarely at the osseous riders.
 In the process, they carried the somewhat flustered Father Biagino along with them.

 So it was that Biagino found himself caught in the midst of massive melee.
 He flailed his sword almost without thought, his mind wholly intent upon the prayers necessary to summon Morr’s blessings.
 The words came easy, the gestures less so (for obvious reasons), but to no avail.
 He was lost from Morr’s sight.
 A chill ran through him as he understood that in this moment of dire need, he had been abandoned by the god to whom he had given so much.
 (2)